 Welcome to my community newsletter.
 Fall is in the air and legislators are back at work at Queen’s Park.

 Need help?
-Plan your visit: Contact-MPP Ted Hsu .
+See my website to plan your visit: Contact-MPP Ted Hsu .

 Here’s what you can find in this month’s issue: